 - 2.3 The Organization shall implement health and safety practices to protect workers from occupational safety and health hazards.
-These practices shall, proportionate to scale, intensity and risk of management activities, meet or exceed the recommendations of the ILO Code of Practice on Safety and Health in Forestry Work. - 2.3.1 Health and safety practices are developed and implemented that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work.

-SLIMF 2.3.1.1: Each worker is informed about the health and safety measures corresponding to his/her activity and these meets or exceed the ILO Code of Practice on Safety and Health in Forestry Work.
+These practices shall, proportionate to scale, intensity and risk of management activities, meet or exceed the recommendations of the ILO Code of Practice on Safety and Health in Forestry Work. - 2.3.1 Health and safety practices are developed and implemented that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work. - SLIMF 2.3.1.1: All workers are informed about the health and safety measures corresponding to their activity that meet or exceed the ILO Code of Practice on Safety and Health in Forestry Work.